prakharbansal16/prakharbansal16.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-I'm Prakhar, a third year undergraduate student at the Electrical Engineering Department at IIT Bombay.
-Owning to my inclination towards Physics I'm pursuing a Minor degree in Physics.
-Though, I'm interested in almost all aspects of the subject, my main pursuits are Astrophysics and Cosmology.
+I am Prakhar, a third-year undergraduate student in the Department of Electrical Engineering, IIT Bombay.
+Owing to my inclination toward Physics, I am pursuing a Minor degree in Physics.
+Although I am interested in all aspects of the subject, my main pursuits are Astrophysics and Cosmology, leading to my involvement in several exciting projects.
+You can find a detailed description of each one of them here.
 Keep scrolling to find out more about my research interests.
-I'm also currently involved with a few projects in the above mentioned areas.
-You can find a detailed description of each one of them [here](/Projects/).

-Apart from academics, I'm quite into Stand-Up Comedy.
+Apart from academics, I am into stand-up comedy!
 I love writing and performing jokes based on events happening in and around the world.
-In technical terms, the genre falls under the category of topical comedy.
-The picture that you can see on your left is that of the Annual Standup Showcase, an event held in our college where me along with 7 other performers from the insti performed for a packed auditorium consisting of a crowd of approx 700 members.
+If you are a comedy-savant like me, this genre is topical comedy.
+If you are not, I might just write a set on you!
+The picture you can see on your left is that of the Annual Standup Showcase, an event held in our college where I and seven other performers from the institute performed for a packed auditorium of almost 700 members.
 # Research Interests
 I love spending my time reading and thinking about problems in Astrophysics and Cosmology especially early universe Physics.
 A few specific areas about which I'm quite excited and look forward to work to are
   - [Cosmic Microwave Background (CMB) Anisotropies](https://en.wikipedia.org/wiki/Cosmic_microwave_background)